schmoelder/diss/doc/02_model_based_design/00_index.md

 Typically, chromatographic processes are mathematically described using partial differential equations, which are first parametrized to represent the specific system under study and then solved numerically.
 For a more in-depth discussion on the modeling approach and the numerical solutions to these equations, refer to sections {numref}`%s <model_formulation>` and {numref}`%s <model_solution>`.

+The primary focus of this work is to validate the CADET-Process framework for modeling and optimizing chromatographic processes.
+This validation includes parameter estimation and model calibration against experimental data, as demonstrated in {numref}`characterization`.
-The primary focus of this work is to investigate various operating modes of chromatography and conduct a comprehensive comparison of their performance.
+The validated framework then enables the investigation of various operating modes and a comprehensive comparison of their performance.
-For this analysis, it is assumed that the models being used have already undergone verification, validation, and calibration. @todo: this is no longer accurate; refer to verification / characterization chapters!
-These models then enable the determination of a range of metrics to evaluate the performance of specific chromatographic process scenarios, as detailed in {numref}`section %s <design_formulation>`.
+These models enable the determination of a range of metrics to evaluate the performance of specific chromatographic process scenarios, as detailed in {numref}`design_formulation`.
 Subsequently, different optimization algorithms can be applied to identify optimal operating conditions by maximizing the defined performance metrics.
 A more detailed discussion of these optimization techniques can be found in {numref}`section %s <design_solution>`.